ahstat/ahstat.github.io/_posts/2017-2-11-Optimizing-GMM-using-EM.md

 GMM is actually a perfect model to understand how EM is working.

 Many introductions of GMM and EM exist on the web.
-This one is self-contained, use inductive reasoning, and focuses on math computations.
+This one starts from the problem and use inductive reasoning to bring out EM.
 No implementation is provided.

 <center>
 <img src="../images/2017-2-11-Optimizing-GMM-using-EM/before.png" alt="2D dataset to cluster" width="49%"/>